 Users of screen readers and other assistive technologies need information about the behavior and purpose of controls on your web page.
 Built-in HTML controls like buttons and radio groups come with that information built in.
 For custom controls you create, however, you must provide the information with ARIA roles and attributes.
 (Learn more in the Introduction to ARIA.)

-Some ARIA child roles must be contained by specific parent roles
+Some ARIA roles must be owned by specific parent roles.
+For example, the

 listitem role requires a parent

 list.
 Since there's no parent role defined, the audit fails.
 This makes sense, as it would be confusing to have a list item that isn't part of a list.

 This issue is important to fix and may break the experience for users.
 In the example above, the element would be announced as plain text content, and its

 The Lighthouse Accessibility score is a weighted average of all the accessibility audits.
 See the Lighthouse accessibility scoring post for more information.

 There are two ways to set up the required relationships between ARIA parent and child roles.

 Option 1: Place the child elements within the parent in the DOM #

 Placing elements with child roles within the parent role element in your HTML is usually the easiest and most maintainable solution.
 For example: